 If you’re wondering how to analyze a GTAW or TIG weld pool during welding, you’re not alone.

 Thermal weld cameras offer temperature measurement information of the entire environment of the weld process.
-The high contrast recorded video generated from a thermal weld camera has multiple uses as part of the welding quality control process.
+The high-contrast recorded video generated from a thermal weld camera has multiple uses as part of the welding quality control process.
 The recorded video itself can act as evidence that the weld was completed correctly and can be reviewed offline for quality analysis and process review.
-Using a thermal weld camera gives the welder an excellent, high contrast view of the interaction of electrode, arc, parent materials, and the resulting melt pool that determine weld bead quality.
+Using a thermal weld camera gives the welder an excellent, high-contrast view of the interaction of electrode, arc, parent materials, and the resulting melt pool that determines weld bead quality.

 While a standard weld camera can capture a clear image of the melt pool during the welding process, a thermal weld camera offers an even more advanced solution.
 By using machine vision software algorithms, the same video can be analyzed to extract quantifiable data that measures the melt pool's characteristics.
 In this post, we’ll explore how to improve your GTAW welds by using a thermal camera to monitor and analyze the melt pool, and what to consider when selecting thermal weld monitoring equipment.